-Try to position your tent and any shade structures to present the smallest possible profile to the wind (prevailing south-southwest to north-northeast).
+Try to position your tent and shade structures to present the smallest possible profile to the wind (prevailing south-southwest to north-northeast).
 Weight the interior corners of your tent; stakes that are 12-inches or longer are recommended.
-Lengths of rebar make excellent stakes, but all exposed ends must be excepted (empty 1-liter plastic soda bottles will do the trick) to prevent foot/leg injuries.
-Full information on rebar, including tips for removal, is available in the Preparation section of the Burning Man website: www.burningman.com/preparation.
+Lengths of rebar make excellent stakes, but all exposed ends must be capped (empty 1-liter plastic soda bottles will do the trick) or bent into a candy cane shape to prevent foot/leg injuries.
+Information on rebar, and tips for removal, is available in the Preparation section of the Burning Man website: www.burningman. com/preparation.

-- At all times, keep objects (paper products, clothing, tarps, EVERYTHING) secure from the wind.
-MOOP (Matter Out Of Place) is often created as a result of laziness.
-CLEAN AS YOU GO!
+At all times, keep objects (any light paper or plastic products, clothing, tarps, EVERY-THING) secure from the wind.
+MOOP is often created as a result of laziness.
+NEVER LET IT HIT THE GROUND and CLEAN AS YOU GO!
 Ropes or cables used to stabilize tents should be flagged, preferably with a white or reflective material.
 They are hazardous to pedestrians at night.
-Lock valuables in your car. - · Make two spare door keys: hide one, carry one.
+Lock valuables in your car.

+Make two spare door keys: hide one, carry

 Rainfall here is quite selective and dries quickly.
 Severe conditions rarely last more than half an hour.
 Storms often come in with little or no warning.
 You need to keep your camp battened down at all times so it's secure.
 This is especially true when you're away from camp.
-Winds can exceed 75mph and objects such as sleeping bags, chairs, card tables, empty ice chests and tents have been carried away by high winds.
+Winds can exceed 75MPH and objects such as sleeping bags, chairs, card tables, empty ice chests and tents have been carried away by high winds.